 How To Choose the Right Size Surfboard?

-To match your skillset and types of waves on your local surf break – picking the right SIZE and TYPE surfboard is a crucial step to maximize your progress of surfing.
+To match your skillset and types of waves on your local surf break – picking the right TYPE and SIZE surfboard plays a huge role in your performance.

 SURFBOARD SIZE RECOMMENDATIONS